ajaypro/Daily-Learnings/android/kotlin/Coroutines.md

  `CoroutineScope(Dispatchers.Main + viewModelJob)`

 * A CoroutineScope can take a CoroutineContext as a parameter, above it takes `main` as threading policy and the job `viewModelJob`
-* Scopes created with the `CoroutineScope` constructor add an implicit job, which you can cancel using   `uiScope.coroutineContext.cancel()`
+* Scopes created with the `CoroutineScope` constructor add an implicit job, which you can cancel using   `uiScope.coroutineContext.cancel()`.

+To use coroutines we need three things: Job, Dispatcher, Scope

+## Job
+* Basically, a job is anything that can be canceled.
+Every coroutine has a job, and you can use the job to cancel the coroutine.
+Jobs   can be arranged into parent-child hierarchies.
+Canceling a parent job immediately cancels all the job's children, which is a lot more convenient than canceling each coroutine manually.

+## Dispatcher
+* The dispatcher sends off coroutines to run on various threads.
+For example, Dispatcher.Main runs tasks on the main thread, and Dispatcher.IO offloads blocking I/O tasks to a shared pool of threads.

+## Scope
+* A coroutine's scope defines the context in which the coroutine runs.
+A scope combines information about a coroutine's job and dispatcher.
+Scopes keep track of coroutines.
+When you launch a coroutine, it's "in a scope," which means that you've indicated which scope will keep track of the coroutine.

 * The library adds a `viewModelScope` as an extension function of the `ViewModel` class.
 This scope is bound to `Dispatchers.Main` and        will automatically be cancelled when the `ViewModel` is cleared.